Axelph237/Vega-Sector/- pages/Locations/Biomes/The Umbral Dunes.md

 **Shimmer Bugs**
 Transparent-winged insects, the Shimmer Bugs, skim along the ground, refracting sunlight to create a dazzling display.
 Their bodies, adorned with crystalline structures, help them to attract the attention of Wandering Trees.
 These creatures, with their ethereal beauty and bright spectacle have made them a beauty for many travelling merchants to capitalize on.

+**Kitachi**
-Above, birds with reflective feathers, aptly named Shimmerwings, soar through the sky.
+Above, birds with reflective feathers, Kitachi, soar through the sky.
 Their dazzling plumage is not just for show; it serves as a means of communication through the shimmering of light.
-These birds feast on a unique plant, the Quartzula Bloom, which extracts minerals from the quartz-rich soil.
-The minerals contribute to the reflective sheen of the birds' feathers and play a crucial role in the delicate balance of this extraordinary desert ecosystem.`GPT`
+These birds feast on a unique plant, the Evening Bloom, which extracts minerals from the quartz-rich soil.
+These same minerals contribute to the reflective sheen of the birds' feathers and play a crucial role in the delicate balance of this extraordinary creature's display.
+Oftentimes, a Kitachi will intentionally starve before consuming the same colored Evening Bloom twice in a row.
+Be this a thing of pride or of necessity is unknown.

 ### Flora